marbl/harvest/docs/content/parsnp/quickstart.rst

 Quickstart
 ==========

-Note: If you are currently using a Parsnp version prior to **v1.2** you should update to use the latest release (currently v1.2).
+Note: If you are currently using a Parsnp version prior to **v1.2** or Harvest version prior to **v1.1.2**, you should update to use the latest release before proceeding.
 The latest release includes a critical fix for FastTree2; see http://darlinglab.org/blog/2015/03/23/not-so-fast-fasttree.html for further details.

 Before you run
 ---------------